smlee2051/KoreaUniv/Forecasting-LMS-Login-Frequency/README.md

 ## 📂 Dataset

 ## 🔍 Models Used
-We evaluate the performance of multiple machine learning models for login frequency prediction.
+We evaluate the performance of multiple machine learning models for login frequency forecasting.
 The following models were used in this study:

 - **Transformer-Based Time Series Forecasting Models:**